hook (Python API)¶

 Entry points¶

-from brkraw.apps import hook
+from brkraw.api import hook_manager as hook

 Public functions:

-hook.list_hooks(root=None) -> List[Dict[str, Any]]hook.install_all(root=None, upgrade=False, force=False) -> Dict[str, List[str]]hook.install_hook(target, root=None, upgrade=False, force=False) -> strhook.uninstall_hook(target, root=None, force=False) -> Tuple[str, Dict[str, List[str]]]
+hook.list_hooks(root=None) -> List[Dict[str, Any]]hook.install_all(root=None, upgrade=False, force=False) -> Dict[str, List[str]]hook.install_hook(target, root=None, upgrade=False, force=False) -> strhook.read_hook_docs(target, root=None) -> Tuple[str, str]hook.uninstall_hook(target, root=None, force=False) -> Tuple[str, Dict[str, List[str]], bool]

 What is a hook¶